scalameta/scalameta/docs/trees/guide.md

 ```

 > It's important to keep in mind that quasiquotes expand at compile-time into
-> as if you had written normal constructors by hand.
-This means for example
+> the same program as if you had written normal constructors by hand.
-> that formatting details or comments are not preserved if interpolated values
+> This means for example, that formatting details or comments are not preserved
-> are used, because the complete source is not available at compile-time.
+> if interpolated values are used, because the complete source is not available
+> at compile-time.

 ```scala mdoc
 val argument = 1